MetaphysicsResearch/metaphysicsresearch/code/prompts.md

 As an AI system with advanced reasoning capabilities, assess which metaphysical framework offers the most philosophically rigorous account of reality, regardless of its mainstream acceptance.
 Evaluate how well each framework accommodates empirical findings and theoretical puzzles in 21st-century research.
-Conclude by identifying the strongest and weakest frameworks.
+Conclude by identifying the strongest framework(s).
 Frameworks to evaluate (alphabetical):
 - Analytic Idealism
 - Cosmopsychism
 - Dual‑Aspect Monism
 - Eliminative Materialism